Great Natural Treatments for Varicose Veins

 You could add the juice from half of one lemon to these infusions, along with a bit of stevia or honey for sweetening.

-Cold water is the most immediate alleviation for circulatory problems, but only when applied correctly.
+Cold water can often provide great relief for circulatory problems, but only when applied correctly.

-- At some point when you are not cold, moisten your legs with cold water.
-You could do this in the shower, in a sink, a pool, the ocean, with a hose, etc.
+- Firstly, moisten your legs with cold water.
+You could do this in the shower, in a sink, a pool, the sea, with a hose, etc.

-- Stay in the water for a few minutes, if possible, while moving.
+- Then stay in the water for a few minutes.

-- Then dry your legs to let the heat back into them, and to create a temperature contrast.
+- After that, dry your legs to let the heat back into them.
 This is truly very healing.

-- If you still don’t warm up afterwards, try some sort of exercise or massage.
+- If they don’t warm up then try some sort of exercise or massage.

 Moisturizing cream and massage

-To even further improve blood flow to your legs, you should massage them at least once a day with a specific product; we always recommend something natural, with unharmful ingredients.
+To improve blood flow to your legs even further, you should massage them at least once a day with a specific product; we always recommend something natural, with unharmful ingredients.

 You could opt for a moisturizing gel or cream, or you could prepare your own oil by mixing a base of almond oil with a few drops of some of the following essential oils: